dotnet/docs-aspire/docs/deployment/k8s-deployment.md

 > [!NOTE]
 > At the time of writing, the Aspirate tool is in preview and the `--prerelease` option is required.

-## Initializing Aspirate
+## Initialize Aspirate

-Aspirate takes three settings from the project file for the Aspire AppHost project:
+Aspirate takes three settings from the project file for the .NET Aspire AppHost project:

-- **ContainerRegistry.** This is the location of a Docker image registry.
-Aspirate will store the images it creates in this registry and deploy to the Kuberbetes cluster from there.
+- **ContainerRegistry**: The location of a Docker image registry.
+Aspirate stores the images it creates in this registry and deploys to the Kubernetes cluster from there.
-- **ContainerTag.** This tag will be added to the Docker images Aspirate creates.
+- **ContainerTag**: Aspirate adds this tag to the Docker images it creates.
-- **TemplatePath.** This value modifies the default path to Visual Studio template that wil be transformed into manifests.
+- **TemplatePath**: Modifies the default path to Visual Studio template that Aspirate transforms into manifests.

 You can manually set these values in the project file, or issue this command: